sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/saas-connectivity/connector-customizers/customizer-commands/account-list.md

         return input
     })
 ```
-The `input` object can be mutated and returned but the same data type still needs to be returned
+The `input` object can be mutated and returned, but the same data type must still be returned.

 ### After account-list command

 After account-list is not available for customization at this time.
-If you need to modify the values of the response, then it is recommended to use Transforms.
+If you need to modify the values of the response, it is recommended that you use [Transforms](https://developer.sailpoint.com/idn/docs/transforms/).